Klein Collins High School

 Klein Collins High School is a public high school located at 20811 Ella Boulevard in unincorporated Harris County, Texas, United States.
-The school, with a Spring, Texas postal address but outside of the Spring census-designated place, serves students in grades 9 through 12, as part of the Klein Independent School District.
+The school, with a Klein, Texas postal address, serves students in grades 9 through 12, as part of the Klein Independent School District.
 The 555000 sqft school sits on a 117.5 acre site.

 The school serves several sections of unincorporated Harris County, including sections of Forest Ridge.

 By board policy of the district, all senior high schools must have "Klein" as the first word of their names, in honor of Adam Klein.
 Klein Collins also honors Dr. Don Collins, superintendent of the Klein School District for 29 years.

 The school's official student newspaper is the Legacy Press.